Investors see obstacles; rivals gain in BAE-EADS tie-up

 WASHINGTON/PARIS Even as it creates the world's biggest aerospace company, the proposed merger of Europe's defence and aviation giants may help U.S. rivals win defence contracts, at least in the short-term, experts said Thursday.

-The combination of Airbus parent EADS EAD.PA and Britain's BAE Systems (BAES.L) could embroil them in a lengthy complex integration that would limit their ability to win new business.
+The combination of Airbus parent EADS and Britain's BAE Systems could embroil them in a lengthy complex integration that would limit their ability to win new business.

-"We'll probably increase Raytheon's market share," said William Swanson, chief executive of Raytheon Co (RTN.N), which makes missile defence systems and other defence technology.
+"We'll probably increase Raytheon's market share," said William Swanson, chief executive of Raytheon Co, which makes missile defence systems and other defence technology.

 "When you put companies together in a contracting marketplace, your team has their head down, trying to figure out how to make things work rather than looking up and figuring out how to make an opportunity out of the situation," he said.